kebasyaty/ramifice/README.md

 from ramifice import Unit
 unit = Unit(
-  field="field_name",  # The name of the dynamic field. title="Title",  # The name of the choice item. value="Some text ...",  # The value of the choice item.
+  field="field_name",  # The name of the dynamic field. title={"en": "Title", "ru": "Заголовок"},  # The name of the choice item. value="Some text ...",  # The value of the choice item.
                           # Hint: float | int | str
   is_delete=False, # True - if you need to remove the item of choice.